 The trouble with listening to music is that it interferes with learning.
 So, even with scientifically-approved low-volume rhythms, you’re still distracting yourself from absorbing new information or being able to recall a complex task.
 But you probably knew that, and most of us probably know to take the headphones off.

-For more insight how different types of music affect productivity, check out this Fast Company article.
+For more insight on how different types of music affect productivity, check out this Fast Company article.